 The common denominator for products that are being produced with printing technologies today is that they require a large surface area, are produced in high volumes, and typically have a low-cost requirement.
 Three examples are RFID antennas, displays and photovoltaics.

-Surface area is crucial for photovoltaics.
 The power output of a solar cell is proportional to its size; a solar cell with a doubled surface area will produce twice as much power.
 The ability to print a solar cell instead of conventional processes will reduce the barriers to install solar power.
 There are multiple printed solar companies such as the Swedish startup Epishine.

 Printed Electronics vs. Conventional Electronics